Cloud Bread (Oopsies)

 Below I’ll show you how to make cloud bread with yogurt.

 To make my version of cloud bread, all you need is Greek yogurt, eggs, baking powder (or cream of tartar) and a pinch of salt.
+(A full list of ingredients including measurements can be found in the recipe card below).

 First, separate the egg whites and yolks.
 Next add the baking powder (or cream of tartar) to the egg whites and (using a clean whisk), whisk the egg whites till stiff peaks.